-Call and ask to meet with them.
+Call or email and ask to meet with them.
 This is called an Informational Interview and this method works.
 It is a chance to find out more about the company, for you to give the employer your resumé in person, and to find out when they tend to hire and the qualifications they look for.
-Often, people get hired on the spot because they came at the right time.
+Often, people get hired on the spot because they connected at the right time.

 For more about Informational Interviews, click here.